ACCESS-NRI/model-config-tests/README.md

 ### Dispatchable CI

-The `inputs-remote-copy.yml` dispatchable workflow allows the copying of model configuration input files/folders on the target environment (such as Gadi) as our service user, and optionally set ACLs.
+The `inputs-remote-copy.yml` dispatchable workflow allows the copying of model configuration input files/folders on the target environment (such as Gadi) as our service user.
+ACLs are set by default to only allow access to the service user, but this can be overridden by specifying `target-acl-spec`.

 ### Reusable CI